SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: Learning and Robustness Analysis

-\begin{theorem} In \sysbase{} algorithm, if nodes $\mathcal{N}^c$ are compromised by Label-Flipping attack, and if the communication graph satisfies the relaxed connectivity constraint, the estimation of all users converge to $\theta^*+cb$ for some vector $c$ with positive elements.
-Therefore, \sysbase{} algorithm is not robust against such data poisoning attacks. \end{theorem} Before proving the robustness of \sys{} against the considered Label-Flipping attack, we first state the three assumptions that we need to make to ensure its robustness. \begin{assumption}[Sufficiency] The collection of the datasets of benign clients is sufficient for learning the model parameter $\theta^*$.
+\begin{assumption}[Sufficiency] The collection of the datasets of benign clients is sufficient for learning the model parameter $\theta^*$.
 That is, $\cup_{i \in \mathcal{N}/\mathcal{N}^c}\mathcal{K}^i=\mathcal{K}$. \end{assumption} \begin{assumption}[Relaxed Connectivity] The communication graph of the benign nodes satisfies the relaxed connectivity constraint. \end{assumption} \begin{assumption}[Joint Learning] For every pair of benign node $i$ and compromised node $j$ that can communicate with each other at some time, we have $\mathcal{K}^i \cap \mathcal{K}^j \neq \emptyset$. \end{assumption} The Sufficiency and Relaxed Connectivity assumptions are common assumptions needed for learning.
-The Joint Learning assumption, however, needs further explanations.
-This assumption is made to ensure benign users can detect the compromised ones.
+The Joint Learning assumption is made to ensure benign users can detect the compromised ones.
 In order for this detection to happen, a benign client has to be learning at least one common element of the model parameter with a compromised client to be able to evaluate its updates and detect it.
-We will later relax this assumption for the General Random attacks.